Why Get Baptized?

 — Mark 16:16

-Just before Jesus ascended to heaven, He gave His disciples the “Great Commission”—to take the gospel to the whole world by sharing His teachings and encouraging those who accept Him to get baptized.
-In fact, the book of Mark makes an inextricable connection between believing in Jesus and being baptized, which shows that baptism is a integral part of the Christian experience.
+Just before Jesus ascended to heaven, He gave His disciples the “Great Commission”—to take the gospel to the world by sharing His teachings and encouraging those who accept Him to be baptized.
+In fact, the book of Mark makes an inextricable connection between believing in Jesus and being baptized, which shows that baptism is an integral part of the Christian experience.

 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.